EHR Software Buyer's Guide

 Physicians can send out notifications and reminders to alert patients of any upcoming appointments, prescription updates or payments due.
 Giving the patient more access and involvement helps give them more control over their entire health treatment process.

-While there are a variety of helpful tools offered with EHR solutions, knowing which ones you’ll need your EHR to include can be tricky.
+While there are a variety of helpful tools offered with EHR programs, knowing which ones you’ll need your EHR to include can be tricky.
 There are, however, certain features that your healthcare organization will absolutely not want to be without.
-When deciding between potential EHR companies, the following features are essential for virtually any healthcare organization, regardless of size or treatment specialty.
+When deciding between potential providers, the following features are essential for virtually any healthcare organization, regardless of size or treatment specialty.

 Electronic health records software can handle practically every aspect of a healthcare facility’s scheduling, from patient appointments to the staff work schedule.